 Pests are not a major problem with Eremophila subfloccosa but it can suffer from attack by the fungal diseases of Botrytis spp. and Alternaria spp.
 The best method of avoiding fungal diseases is to grow plants in open areas allowing plenty of air movement and sunshine.

-Application of fertilizers is not usually necessary but a general fertilizer with low phosphorous suitable for native plants can be applied in spring to encourage flowering and vigorous growth.
+Application of fertilisers is not usually necessary but a general fertiliser with low phosphorus suitable for native plants can be applied in spring to encourage flowering and vigorous growth.
 Promotion of healthy, vigorous growth may help plants withstand fungal attack.
 Regular light pruning also encourages vigorous growth.

 Eremophila subfloccosa may be propagated from tip cuttings in spring and half-hardened cuttings in autumn.
 E. subfloccosa has also been successfully propagated by grafting on rootstock of Myoporum montanum.
 Attractive horticultural features of Eremophila subfloccosa include the growth habit, foliage and unusual flowers.
 E. subfloccosa would be an ideal plant in theme gardens such as a sensory garden due to the soft and velvety foliage and a silver and/or water-wise garden taking advantage of the combination of the beautiful grey-green foliage and reduced water needs of this plant.
 E. subfloccosa can also make an excellent container plant thus allowing the plant to be grown in areas where in ground cultivation conditions are unsuitable.